hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 !!! important
-    When a JVM app is signed fpr macOS or Windows the JVM attach mechanism is disabled using the `-XX:+DisableAttachMechanism` flag.
+    When a JVM app is signed for macOS or Windows the JVM attach mechanism is disabled using the `-XX:+DisableAttachMechanism` flag.
 That's because the attach mechanism allows any local user to overwrite the app's code in memory without needing to alter files on disk, thus defeating code signing.

     As a consequence debuggers and profilers won't be able to find a signed JVM app, by design.